xbeat/Machine-Learning/README.md

 Introduction to Performance Metrics in Regression

 Performance metrics in regression are essential tools for evaluating the accuracy and effectiveness of our predictive models.
 These metrics help us understand how well our model's predictions align with the actual observed values.
 In this presentation, we'll explore various performance metrics commonly used in regression analysis, their significance, and how to implement them using Python.

+## Poisson Regression for Modeling Count Data

+Understanding Poisson Distribution Fundamentals

+The Poisson distribution models the probability of events occurring in fixed intervals of time or space.
+It's particularly useful for count data where events are independent and occur at a constant average rate, making it ideal for rare event modeling.

 ## Explaining Model Convergence in Python